No recent searches!

 Climbing in Nepal

 Nepal is naturally gifted with some amazing geographical structures, beautiful landscapes, plain lands, and mighty mountains.
 These sights are covered during your one climbing expedition.
 Though more than 1310 peaks are counted in Nepa only 326 peaks are permitted for the expedition.
 These peaks range anywhere from 5000m and above to the tallest peak in the world “8848.86m”.
 Even if you are just a beginner at climbing Nepal will not let you go freehand, it has always something to offer you.
 You can choose a peak based on the number of experiences you previously have with trekking and climbing, your current physical and mental status, and your potential plan to climb a summit of which elevation.
-These all take quite a research and development, which is why before making a plan to climb a peak you are highly suggested to start before one year of the expedition that is could be the least preparation time for you as climbing a peak of that elevation isn’t a joke either.
+These all take quite a research and development, which is why before making a plan to climb a peak you are highly suggested to start before one year of the expedition that could be the least preparation time for you as climbing a peak of that elevation isn’t a joke either.

 Everest (8,848.86m)